Where It Began: Liberation Day Fallout, Part IV – Prelude

 If it were slightly out of line, I’d go ES and ZF.

-If it was big out of line, then ES, ZF, and Gold.
+If it was hugely out of line, then ES, ZF, and Gold.

 I had all three charts and ladders set up.
-It was more of a prep game beforehand—not a dynamic, on-the-fly decision.
-That made all the difference.”
+It was a prep game beforehand, not a dynamic, on-the-fly decision.
+That made a significant difference.

-I really should’ve just added and accepted the risk of doing that.
+I should’ve just added and accepted the risk.
 But I didn’t hit it.
 Maybe I thought: I’ve got a position on, just ride it!
-I did manage it well, but it could’ve been more P&L if I’d accepted the order error and fought to get another clip in somehow.”
+I managed it well, but it could’ve been more P&L if I’d accepted the order error and fought to get another clip in.”

 What would you have done differently?

-“I wouldn’t have fought Gold as much as I did.
-It was quite obvious what it would do—it didn’t—so I should’ve just given up on it faster.
-Because other markets were very violent, and Gold wasn’t—that was a warning.
+“I wouldn’t have fought Gold as much.
+It was obvious what it would do—it didn’t—so I should’ve given up faster.
+Other markets were volatile, and Gold wasn’t—that was a warning.
 To the [34% tariff] downside?
-I’d have taken more size in equities, and I’d have bought Gold.
-By then, Gold was super strong and refused to trade lower.
-That was the big thing, I think.”
+I’d have taken more size in equities and bought Gold.
+By then, Gold was strong and refused to trade lower.
+That was the key point.”

 How did you feel after the trade?

-“I was not massively buzzed going into [the event].
-I was happy as it ended up as my best day; a really good day.
-But I don’t get the same kick out of that anymore… it’s a bit of a shame.
+“I wasn’t buzzed going into [the event].
+I was happy it ended up as my best day; a really good day.
+But I don’t get the same kick anymore... it’s a bit of a shame.
 I’m annoyed at how I handled the downside—it wasn’t good enough.
-But at the same time, I was reinvigorated.
-It reminded me why I love trading—there’s real satisfaction when something like this comes together.”
+But I was reinvigorated.
+It reminded me why I love trading—there’s true satisfaction when something like this comes together.”

 Read Part I: (Monday 7 April Trading Action)